atkuzmanov/alk19890105-programming-notes-private/java interview questions spreadsheet/README.md

 Inheritance is another important concept in object oriented programming.
 Inheritance in Java is a mechanism by which one object acquires the properties and behaviors of the parent object.
 It’s essentially creating a parent-child relationship between classes.
 In Java, you will use inheritance mainly for code re-usability and maintainability.

-Keyword “extends” is used to inherit a class in java.
-The “extends” keyword indicates that you are making a new class that derives from an existing class.
+Keyword "extends" is used to inherit a class in java.
+The "extends" keyword indicates that you are making a new class that derives from an existing class.
 In the terminology of Java, a class that is inherited is called a super class.
 The new class is called a subclass.

 A subclass inherits all the non-private members (fields, methods, and nested classes) from its superclass.
 Constructors are not members, so they are not inherited by subclasses, but the constructor of the superclass can be invoked from the subclass.